Goals and tasks

 • Providing an interface between researchers and those affected

-• Forwarding information on public tenders to researchers
+• Forwarding information about public tenders to researchers

 Networking

-• Establishing contacts between researchers and research groups, doctors and patients worldwide
+• Facilitating contact between researchers or research groups, doctors and affected people worldwide

 • Provision of a Family network

-• Cooperation with other non-profit corporations, associations and organizations (see Partners)
+• Collaboration with other non-profit corporations, associations, organizations (see Partner)

-• Support for the establishment of NBIA centers of expertise (see Clinics and institutes)
+• Support in establishing NBIA specialized centers (see Clinics and institutes)

 w

-• Contact point for those affected After the diagnosis and in the further course of the disease
+• First point of contact for affected individuals After the diagnosis And in the further course of the disease

 • Emotional support, exchange and advice

-• Contact mediation to NBIA-experienced doctors, clinics and therapy facilities
+• Facilitating contact with doctors, clinics and therapy facilities experienced in NBIA

 p